lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 Nice.
 Looking at the chart reveals the median mpg is about 26 for the most represented category of cars in the dataset (being those that are 4-cylinder and ~22 to 30 mpg), with the visual addition of a few weird little 8-cylinder outliers on the other end.

-**A box and whisker plot is a good way to check the details of a distribution rather than its overall shape.** It's also pretty good at showing you the statistical "5-number summary" of the dataset.
+**A box and whisker plot is a good way to check the details of a distribution rather than its overall shape.** It's also pretty good at showing you the statistical "5-number summary" of the dataset, highlighting differences across categories.
 To give examples, from this visualization we can tell:
 - the median/percentiles
 - any outliers
 - skewness and spread